A History of the Bible - Lesson 1

 As we do all of this study we will be following a number of storylines that will appear over and over.
 The first is that languages are really important.
 It seems obvious but many people probably are not aware of how important.

-Secondly, we need to keep in mind that in most of the history of the Bible the only method of duplicating Bibles was hand copying.
+Third, we need to keep in mind that in most of the history of the Bible the only method of duplicating Bibles was hand copying.
 Copying is hard work and is a very human process.
 We will see examples of that fact.

-Thirdly, the experience of reading the Bible has also changed over time.
+Fourth, the experience of reading the Bible has also changed over time.
 For the vast majority of people of faith the experience of the Bible was an oral/aural on, with the mouth and the ear.
 Not only could most people not read, there were always significant shortages of Bibles to go around.
 The later invention of the printing press began a revolutionary change in how the Bible was experienced.

 And the Bible has always been a controversial book.
 If language is important, if hand copying is used, if the way the Bible is experienced changes, then reasonable people sometimes reach different interpretations of key passages.